top of page

 of Gourmet Gatherings.

-I am passionate about all aspects of wild food; how it is sought and found, sustainably harvested, processed and ultimately enjoyed in delicious food and drink recipes!
-If I'm not out foraging, I'm to be found nurturing my garden, or in the kitchen.
+I am passionate about all aspects of wild food; how it is sought and found, sustainably harvested, processed, and ultimately enjoyed in delicious food and drink recipes!
+If I'm not out foraging, I'm to be found nurturing my garden, or in the kitchen cooking up a wild food storm.

 Since childhood, I have been entranced and intrigued by the natural world, exploring and foraging with my Father and Grandfather since a toddler.
-I have also always been greedy, my first word was “more” and my earliest memories either involve food, plants, creatures or all 3!
+I have also always been greedy, my first word was “more” and I'm sure that was about food!
 I feel tremendously fortunate to have been able to develop my lifetime passion for nature & food into a career, I am a forager, educator, purveyor, consultant and chef of wild food.

-I forage daily, meaning I go out and search for all varieties of wild edibles, in the stunning counties of Monmouthshire, Herefordshire & Gloucestershire, the Forest of Dean, and around South Wales & Bristol, where I am based, and beyond.
+I forage daily, meaning I go out and search for all varieties of wild edibles, in the stunning counties of Monmouthshire, Herefordshire & Gloucestershire, the Forest of Dean, and around Bristol & the South Wales borders, from the Wye Valley where I am based, and beyond!

-I love to share my knowledge and enthusiasm for the incredible bounty of flavourful and nutritious wild edibles on our doorstep with you, whether it be in the capacity of a foraging teacher on a guided excursion, or as a wild food chef catering your specil event, or as a consultant or collaborator.
+I'd love to share my knowledge and enthusiasm for the incredible bounty of flavourful and nutritious wild edibles on our doorstep with you, whether it be in the capacity of a foraging teacher on a guided excursion, or as a wild food chef catering your special event, or as a consultant or collaborator.

 Book a foraging course online, or reach out to me by email for anything else!